Team Vole: Linking observational, experimental and modeling to assess herbivore impacts on C-cycling in northern Alaska

 Although numerous studies are examining the effects of high rates of global change in arctic ecosystems, few studies have considered how small mammals may influence these outcomes, despite recent evidence that animals can significantly influence tundra functioning, and may have the potential to exacerbate or mitigate climate driven changes.
 A collaborative project funded by NSF-PLR, seeks to quantify and gain a mechanistic understanding of the role of small mammal herbivores, such as voles and lemmings, on carbon and nutrient dynamics in the rapidly changing Alaskan arctic tundra and incorporate these impacts into a biogeochemical model to make future predictions of how the animals mediate the tundra-atmosphere carbon exchange.

 We will achieve these goals by quantifying natural rodent population densities, experimentally manipulating rodent density with exclosures and enclosures, and measuring rodent impacts on a suite of variables for vegetation, litter, and soil nutrients along a latitudinal gradient with sites on the Seward Peninsula, in the northern foothills of the Brooks Range, and on the arctic coastal plain near Utqiaġvik.
-The field sites and experiment infrastructure for this project was established in summer 2017 and the experiment is funded through the summer of 2022.
+The field sites and experiment infrastructure for this project was established in summer 2017 and the experiment is funded through 2023.

 Follow our team's progress on Facebook and Twitter @TeamVole

 We will achieve these goals by quantifying natural rodent population densities, experimentally manipulating rodent density with exclosures and enclosures, and measuring rodent impacts on a suite of variables for vegetation, litter, and soil nutrients along a latitudinal gradient with sites on the Seward Peninsula, in the northern foothills of the Brooks Range, and on the arctic coastal plain near Utqiaġvik.
-The field sites and experiment infrastructure for this project was established in summer 2017 and the experiment is funded through the summer of 2022.
+The field sites and experiment infrastructure for this project was established in summer 2017 and the experiment is funded through 2023.

 Follow our team's progress on Facebook and Twitter @TeamVole